 - Navigation: Is it easy to go from one page to another?
 Are relevant pages linked to each other?

-This would also jeopardize your previous link building efforts if target page goes to 404 error page.
+This will also jeopardize your previous link building efforts if target page goes to 404 error page.

 So, make sure all your old URLs are pointed properly to new pages on your new website.
 Also, keep track of 404 errors through Google search console.
 If your new website is on WordPress, then there are some plugins which can monitor 404 errors on your website and you can fix redirects right there.